CivicActions/openacr/openacr/drupal-9.markdown

 ### Chapter 6: Support Documentation and Services

 Notes: Drupal is a web application and all support documentation is delivered through the web.
 Additional documentation and services are not available.

+Conformance to the 4 criteria listed below is distributed as follows:

+- 0 supported
+- 0 partially supported
+- 0 not supported
+- 4 not applicable

 | Criteria                                                                                                    | Conformance Level                 | Remarks and Explanations |
 | ----------------------------------------------------------------------------------------------------------- | --------------------------------- | ------------------------ |